Hi!

 And by what authority?

-Check out the article I wrote titled Working Out My Salvation.
-It is a collection of the initial questions that I wrestled with and the answers I found that led me to the place where I am in my faith today.
+Check out my "Working Out My Salvation" article when you have a minute.
+It is a collection of the initial questions I wrestled with and the answers I found that led me to where I am in my faith today.
 I welcome any thoughts and feedback that would help correct or clarify it.

 May the Most High bless you out of His great abundance.